hemachandravilla/xmlsitemap/README.md

 Split large XML gzip file into Smaller XML gzip files based on the limitation of URL's count.

-If you have any questions or any issues or modifications drop me a mail to customize this script.
+If you have any questions or any issues drop me a mail to customize this script.

 Contact Me:
 Hemachand.Ravilla,